mozilla-l10n/documentation/src/products/android-l10n/updating_locales.md

 # Updating locales for specific projects

-These are instructions in order to update locales to Android mobile products living within the [android-l10n project](https://github.com/mozilla-l10n/android-l10n/).
+These are instructions to update locales for Android mobile products living within the [android-l10n project](https://github.com/mozilla-l10n/android-l10n/).

 ## Edit the l10n.toml file(s)